palantir/atlasdb/docs/source/transactions/transaction_protocol.rst

 ====================

-If we want to prove that this protocol works this means that we need to show that if a transaction commits before our start timestamp then we will read that data.
+If we want to prove that this protocol works this means that we need to show that we will always read the data of the most recent transaction that commits before our start timestamp.
+It suffices to show that:

+1. all writes committed before the startTs are read,
+2. no writes committed after the startTs are read, and
+3. no writes that were never committed are read.

 Reading All Writes Before Transaction Start
 -------------------------------------------